PseudoPau/ThesisLog/Writing/Operational Manual.md

 **Content to form, Diagramming, Narrative**[^g]

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045762748396613652/PseudoPaul_spiral_staircase_leading_people_from_Mordenism_to_Gl_3fba9751-6324-463e-b328-35e9596deefa.png)
-*`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand`* | Ghost Author: Midjourney + Tarkovsky
+*`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand`* | Ghost Author: MidJourney[^a] + Tarkovsky[^h]

 In this component, we start to build scenes for audience to perceive, and wander around.
 Imagine that we are building a temple that houses the collective consciousness.
 Every architectural element will be granted a symbolic meaning.
 Architecture serves as a framework to host the artifacts from mission 01.
 Time, velocity and acceleration need to be taken into account.
 Motion is important.
 Relation need to be clarified.
 But remember to keep the idea simple and straightforward.
 Get rid of the branches and only focus on the main line.
 Please keep the chaos in order.